kzagoris/ImageEnhancementTool/README.md

 The first module is an anisotropic diffusion process or also called Perona–Malik diffusion [Perona1987].
 It is a procedure aiming at reducing image noise without removing significant parts of the image content - typically edges.

-The second module is inspired by adopts the characteristics of the ganglion cells of the Hu-man Visual System (HVS) [Nelson2004, Vonikakis2011].
+The second module is inspired by adopts the characteristics of the ganglion cells of the Human Visual System (HVS) [Nelson2004, Vonikakis2011].
 It can deal with various types of degradations, such as uneven illumination, shadows, low contrast, smears, and heavy noise densities.

 The document image enhancement tool is developed in C++11 and it is available at github under LGPL-3.0